 A. “CBET” stands for “Competency Based Education Training”.
-In simply terms it means a coach doesn’t simply pay lip service to the program, he/she must demonstrate through the evaluation procedures that the material is understood and that he/she can perform the tasks associated with the training.
+In simple terms, it means that a coach must demonstrate (through the evaluation process) that the material is understood and that he/she can perform the tasks associated with the training.

 Q. What do the three categories “In-Training”, “Trained” & “Certified” mean?

-- “In-Training” indicates that a coach has attended a Training session for any of the coaching streams.
+A. “In-Training” indicates that a coach has attended a Training session for one of the coaching streams.

 Q. How do I go from “In-Training” to “Trained”?